v3io/iguazio_api_examples/taxi_streaming/README.md

 ## Running the Sample

-> **Note:** Contact iguazio to schedule a live demo of the taxi-streaming sample, including an extra UI application that shows a heat map of the taxis' current locations.
+> **Note:** Contact iguazio to schedule a live demo of the ride-hailing streaming sample, including an extra UI application that shows a heat map of the cars' current locations.

 ### Copying the Sample to the Platform